conchoecia/pauvre/README.md

 # Usage
 - `stats`
   - generate basic statistics about the fastq file.
-For example, if I want to know the number of bases and reads with AT LEAST PHRED score 5 and AT LEAST length of 500, I can run the program as you see below and look at the cells highlighted with <braces>.
+For example, if I want to know the number of bases and reads with AT LEAST a PHRED score of 5 and AT LEAST a read length of 500, run the program as below and look at the cells highlighted with <braces>.
     - `pauvre marginplot --fastq miniDSMN15.fastq`